Aliases for FBLN5 Gene

 GeneCards Summary for FBLN5 Gene

 FBLN5 (Fibulin 5) is a Protein Coding gene.
 Diseases associated with FBLN5 include Neuropathy, Hereditary, With Or Without Age-Related Macular Degeneration and Cutis Laxa, Autosomal Recessive, Type Ia.
-Among its related pathways are MAPK-Erk Pathway and Degradation of the extracellular matrix.
+Among its related pathways are Actin Dynamics Signaling Pathway and Autophagy Pathway.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and transmembrane signaling receptor activity.
 An important paralog of this gene is EFEMP2.

 UniProtKB/Swiss-Prot Summary for FBLN5 Gene

 Essential for elastic fiber formation, is involved in the assembly of continuous elastin (ELN) polymer and promotes the interaction of microfibrils and ELN (PubMed:18185537).
 Stabilizes and organizes elastic fibers in the skin, lung and vasculature (By similarity).
 Promotes adhesion of endothelial cells through interaction of integrins and the RGD motif.
 Vascular ligand for integrin receptors which may play a role in vascular development and remodeling (PubMed:10428823).
 May act as an adapter that mediates the interaction between FBN1 and ELN (PubMed:17255108).